National Defense College of the Philippines: History

 The Academic and Admission Boards were later established to oversee the academic program of the college.
 To carry out its teaching function, the NDCP draws top experts from the academe and senior officers with command and staff experiences from the major services of the Armed Forces of the Philippines.

 Lectures by foreign diplomats, technical experts and defense leaders also complement the instruction at the NDCP.
 The NDCP has managed to grow beyond its modest beginnings to train leaders in the military and civilian bureaucracy in strategic thinking.

-On February 22, 1998, the college moved to its new and modern three-story building in the Academic Row, Camp General Emilio Aguinaldo in Quezon City.
+On February 22, 1998, the college moved to its new and modern three-story building in the Academic Row, Camp General Emilio Aguinaldo, Quezon City.

 Master in National Security Administration Program

 The Master in National Security Administration (MNSA) Program is the main academic program of the NDCP.

 The MNSA is open to military officers, government officials and private sector leaders.
-Civilian graduates are commissioned Lieutenant Colonels or Commanders in the AFP Reserve Force.
+Civilian graduates are commissioned Lieutenant Colonels or Commanders in the Reserve Force, AFP.